Public vs. Private IP Addresses: What’s the Difference?

 1. Your laptop (private IP 192.168.1.10) sends a request to a web server at 93.184.216.34.

-2. The packet reaches your router, which replaces the private source address with the router’s public IP (e.g., 203.0.113.45) and assigns a unique source port number.
+2. The packet reaches your router.
+It replaces the private source address with the router’s public IP (for example, 203.0.113.45).
+It also assigns a unique source port number.

 3. The web server receives the packet from 203.0.113.45 and sends its response back to that address.

-4. Your router receives the response, looks up the port mapping in its NAT table, and forwards the packet to 192.168.1.10.
+4. Your router receives the response.
+It looks up the port mapping in its NAT table and forwards the packet to 192.168.1.10.

 PAT: Port Address Translation

 In practice, most home and small business routers use PAT (Port Address Translation), also called NAT overload.
 PAT allows multiple devices to share a single public IP by assigning each session a unique source port number.
-The router maintains a translation table that maps each internal device and port to a unique external port:
+The router maintains a translation table:

 Internal (Private) External (Public) Destination